rbrother/articles/airbnb-tammisaari-instructions/article.md

 ## Getting water to the sauna

 Before fire is set to the sauna stove, the hot-water container in the chimney above the stove must be filled with water from the opening on the top.
 Also the large cold-water bucket inside the sauna can be filled at this point.
-Water-hose with a switch is located on the Sauna balcony.
+Water-tap with a switch and hose is located in the Sauna-room.

 ## Using Sauna for washing